 Bring any medical records you have (a great idea is to email them to yourself)

 Bring a crate for your animal when you evacuate

 Bring food, water and toys

 --Charleston Animal Society (CharlestonAnimalSociety.org/Hurricane)

-An Aiken native and self-proclaimed cat lady, Claire Grimes is the SPCA Albrecht Center’s Development Director.
+An Aiken native and self-proclaimed cat lady, Claire Grimes is the SPCA Albrecht Center’s Communications Director, working in marketing, grant writing and media correspondence.
 She attended College of Charleston, where she graduated with a degree in Nonprofit Business and interned with Charleston Animal Society, the leader in No-Kill South Carolina.
-She is excited to now be working in animal welfare in her hometown and is proud of the community's robust efforts to better the lives of Aiken’s animals.
-Her family includes her husband, adopted black lab Ozzy, and two always-hungry kitties, Anakin and Luna (plus, in spirit, her late pup Sophie).
+When not working, you can find Claire hanging out with her 18-pound Maine Coon mix, Anakin.